crabshank/Avisynth-filters/AWP for manual confirm/Readme.txt

 If debug=true:
 The "patch" parameter (0-1 [0%-100%]) is the proportion of the image size that the patch which displays the colour that is being turned grey by the white point process will take up on the image.

+N.B. you can find the xy values required to turn the patch's colour to grey using "xy_for_grey.exe" or "xy_for_grey_area.exe"